andrewkmacy/kanga/readme.txt

 = ASTRA Child Theme =

-There are multiple ways you can use a child theme with the Astra Theme, Use any one method mentoned below to create a child theme or use a child theme we have created.
+There are multiple ways you can use a child theme with the Kanga Theme, Use any one method mentoned below to create a child theme or use a child theme we have created.

-1. Download the child theme from Github - https://github.com/brainstormforce/astra-child/releases/latest/
+1. Download the child theme from Github - https://github.com/brainstormforce/kanga-child/releases/latest/
 2. More information on creating child theme. - https://developer.wordpress.org/themes/advanced-topics/child-themes/